ax.benchmark

 Parameters:

-• df – A dict mapping each metric name to a Pandas DataFrame with columns [“metric_name”, “arm_name”, “mean”, “sem”, and “t”].
+• df – A dict mapping each metric name to a Pandas DataFrame with columns [“metric_name”, “arm_name”, “mean”, “sem”, and “step”].
 The “sem” is always present in this df even if noise levels are unobserved; BenchmarkMetric and BenchmarkMapMetric hide that data if it should not be observed, and ``BenchmarkMapMetric``s drop data from time periods that that are not observed based on the (simulated) trial progression.

 • backend_simulator – Optionally, the backend simulator that is tracking the trial’s status.